Ascending chains of free subgroups in closed hyperbolic and graph 3-manifold groups: Introduction

-In the setting of surface groups, this constant-rank chain condition was proved by Shusterman using the theory of limit groups and profinite completions~\cite{shusterman}*{Theorem 1.2}.
-For 3-manifolds Shusterman's limit group techniques do not apply: the only 3-manifold groups that are limit groups are free products of $\bbZ$ and $\bbZ^3$.
-We first prove the following combination theorem using a generalization of the graphical argument to graphs of groups.
-Closed surface groups split as cyclic amalgams of free groups, so the constant-rank chain condition for closed surfaces follows from our combination theorem and the constant-rank chain condition in free groups; this argument is the first of two new proofs of the ascending chain condition for constant rank free subgroups of closed surface groups.
-The proof of our combination result should be compared to Shusterman~\cite{shusterman}*{Proposition 3.2}.

-\begin{theorem} If a group $G$ splits over abelian groups such that no vertex group admits a proper ascending chain of free groups of constant rank, then $G$ does not admit a proper ascending chain of free groups of constant rank. \end{theorem}

-To prove \cref{main result for manifolds} we appeal to the prime decomposition, JSJ decomposition, and geometrization theorems to break up a general closed 3-manifold along tori and spheres into Seifert fiber spaces and finite-volume hyperbolic 3-manifolds.
-This decomposition induces a graph of groups decomposition of the fundamental group with abelian edge groups.
-We prove \cref{main result for manifolds} for Seifert fiber spaces in \cref{no ascending in SFS}, and finite-volume hyperbolic 3-manifolds in \cref{no ascending in hyperbolic manifolds}, and the general conclusion follows from \cref{main result for graph of groups}.

-To motivate the proof of \cref{no ascending in hyperbolic manifolds} we give a second new proof of this ascending chain condition in the closed surface setting.
-Our second surface proof uses only tools from surface theory: Mumford's compactness criterion for the moduli space of hyperbolic metrics replaces edge-counting as the source of finiteness which forces any chain to stabilize, as detailed in \cref{no ascending in surfaces}.
+In the setting of surface groups, this constant-rank chain condition was proved by Shusterman using the theory of limit groups and profinite completions~\cite{shusterman}*{Theorem 1.3}.
+To motivate the proof of \cref{main result for hyperbolic} we give a new proof of this ascending chain condition in the closed surface setting.
+Our proof uses only tools from surface theory: Mumford's compactness criterion for the moduli space of hyperbolic metrics replaces edge-counting as the source of finiteness which forces any chain to stabilize, as detailed in \cref{no ascending in surfaces}.